 Aprea Therapeutics is focused on the development of novel therapeutic agents that induce p53-mediated cancer cell death by restoring normal function to mutated p53.
-Our lead candidate, APR-246, is a small molecule that binds, refolds and stabilizes mutant p53 and defective native p53 so that they may carry out the critical protective functions of normal p53.
+Our lead candidate, APR-246, is a small molecule that binds, refolds and stabilizes mutant p53 so that it may carry out the critical protective functions of normal p53.

 Therapeutic rescue of dysfunctional p53 provides important advantages: